d03n3rfr1tz3/hass-divoom/README.md

   for images that you may want to display on your device.
 * Optionally copy the content of the `pixelart` directory from the ZIP file

-### Enable the custom component
+### Configuration
-Second we need to configure the component.
+Second we need to enable/ configure the component.
 Again that can be done in two ways: Easy or Manual

 #### Easy Configuration